Five (1951 film): Production

-According to Robert Osborne of Turner Classic Movies, the film is the first to depict the aftermath of an Earthly atomic bomb catastrophe.

-The unusual house that is the setting for most of the film was designed by Frank Lloyd Wright and was the separate guesthouse of the ranch of producer/director/writer Arch Oboler, located at 32436 Mulholland Highway in Malibu, California.
-The house burned to the ground, with only the foundations remaining, in the 2018 Woolsey Fire, which swept through the area.
+The unusual house that is the setting for most of the film was designed by Frank Lloyd Wright and was the separate guesthouse of the ranch of the film's producer, director and writer Arch Oboler, located at 32436 Mulholland Highway in Malibu, California.
+The house burned to the ground, with only its foundations remaining, during the 2018 Woolsey Fire.

-Actor Charles Lampkin came to Oboler's notice when reading the prose poem "The Creation" by James Weldon Johnson on a Los Angeles TV program. and convinced him to include excerpts of it in the final script of Five.
-It would become Lampkin's soliloquy for his character Charles; this may be the first time that audiences in the US, Latin America, and Europe were exposed to African-American poetry, albeit not identified as such in the film.
+Actor Charles Lampkin came to Oboler's notice when reading the prose poem "The Creation" by James Weldon Johnson on a Los Angeles television program.
+Oboler convinced him to include excerpts of the poem in the final script for Five.

-Oboler shot this very low budget feature for $75,000, using as his crew a small group of recent graduates from the University of Southern California film school and starring five (then) unknown actors.
-Upon its completion, Oboler sold the film to Columbia Pictures for a large profit.
+Oboler shot the film for only $75,000, employing as his crew a small group of recent graduates from the University of Southern California film school and starring five unknown actors.
+Upon the film's completion, Oboler sold it to Columbia Pictures for a large profit.

+Release

+The film's world premiere was held at the Holiday Theatre in New York on April 25, 1951.

+The Los Angeles premiere was held at the Four Star Theater on August 28, 1951.
+In attendance were many stars such as Charles Boyer, Lou Costello, Robert Cummings, Arlene Dahl, Dan Duryea, Glenn Ford, Van Heflin, Boris Karloff, Hedy Lamarr, James Mason, Eleanor Powell, Ann Sheridan, Danny Thomas and John Wayne.
+Los Angeles television station KTTV broadcast a 30-minute live show from outside the theater, one of the earliest televised arrival of stars on the red carpet, which the Los Angeles Times described as "epochmaking".